econ-ark/HARK/Documentation/guides/quick_start.md

 ## Installing HARK

 HARK is an open source project that is compatible with Python 3.
-Currently, we recommend using version 3.10 or lower.
+Currently, we recommend using version 3.10 or higher.

-The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installation/).
+The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installation/) by running `pip install econ-ark` in your command line.

 Before installing HARK, we recommend creating a new virtual environment, which isolates the installation of `econ-ark` from the installations of any other Python tools and packages, thus avoiding conflicts.